2013 Ram 1500 Interior

 - "Entering and exiting the lofty Ram 1500 was a trouble-free experience on account of the air suspension's remote-operated lowering feature." -- Kelley Blue Book

 The base Tradesman trim comes standard with air conditioning, manual windows and a six-speaker stereo with a USB port.
-Bluetooth is available as part of a package on lower trims, while it is standard on higher ones.
+Bluetooth is available as part of a package on lower trims and is standard in higher trims.
 Upper trims also come standard with dual-zone climate control, a 7-inch customizable display screen, navigation, satellite radio and a 10-speaker premium stereo.
-Chrysler’s Uconnect infotainment system is optional on most trims.
+Chrysler’s Uconnect infotainment system is optional in most trims.

 While the base model is sparsely equipped, this is common among pickups.
 Reviewers say that the upper trims are better-equipped than rivals.
 Overall, critics report that the Ram 1500’s gauges are legible and its feature controls are easy to use.
 One even says that the voice recognition system is one of the best in the industry.
 Most also like the new rotary knob that is used to select gears.
 They say it frees up space in the center console once occupied by the shift lever.